Securing the Maritime Domain — From the Tactical Edge to the Cloud.

 For the United States to retain its dominant position in the future – which is not a guaranteed outcome – the DOD needs a new design and architecture that will allow it to be far more flexible, scale on demand, and adapt dynamically to changing conditions.

-Recognizing the challenges of updating legacy systems to respond to emerging fleet needs, GMW embraced a “Tactical Edge First” strategy, both in the development and deployment of Tactical Edge Mobile Apps, companion Zero Trust Edge Gateway (ZTEG) Services, and Cloud-based Services that enable global scalability.
+Recognizing the challenges of modernizing legacy systems to meet emerging fleet needs, GMW adopted a “Tactical Edge First” strategy.
+This approach drives the development and deployment of Tactical Edge Mobile Apps, companion Zero Trust Edge Gateway (ZTEG) services, and globally scalable cloud capabilities.

 What we do